peterhinch/micropython_eeprom/fram/FRAM_SPI.md

 must be wired to a single board's CS line.
 Multiple boards should have Vin, Gnd, SCK, MOSI and MISO lines wired in parallel.

-If you use a Pyboard D and power the devicess from the 3V3 output you will need to enable the voltage rail by issuing:
+If you use a Pyboard D and power the devices from the 3V3 output you will need to enable the voltage rail by issuing:
 ```python
 machine.Pin.board.EN_3V3.value(1)